Vikings to acquire pass rusher Yannick Ngakoue from Jacksonville Jaguars, sources say

 They’ll begin the 2020s, it appears, with two Pro Bowlers under the age of 26.

-Sources with knowledge of the situation confirmed the team swung an early-morning trade with the Jaguars for defensive end Yannick Ngakoue, sending a 2021 second-round pick and a conditional 2022 fifth-rounder to Jacksonville for Ngakoue, who had been the subject of trade rumors for much of the offseason after the team placed the franchise tag on him.
-The tag would pay him $17.78 million for the 2020 season, but Ngakoue (who had not signed the tag or reported to camp) will reportedly take less to play the 2020 season for the Vikings, who had $12.2 million of available salary cap space as of Sunday morning.
+Sources with knowledge of the situation confirmed the team swung an early-morning trade on Sunday with the Jaguars for defensive end Yannick Ngakoue, sending a 2021 second-round pick and a conditional 2022 fifth-rounder to Jacksonville for Ngakoue, who had been the subject of trade rumors for much of the offseason after the team placed the franchise tag on him.
+The tag would have paid him $17.78 million for the 2020 season, but Ngakoue (who had not signed the tag or reported to camp) took nearly a $6 million pay cut, according to a league source.
+He’ll play for $12 million this season, allowing the Vikings to fit him under their salary cap with just $206,078 to spare.

 “We’ve been looking for another pass rusher for quite a while,” coach Mike Zimmer said.
 “I think that’s important when you have a young secondary as well.
 If it goes through then I think that adds to what we can do.”